 You are about to read something that may provoke anger or spark an offense in some people.
 It is my most humble opinion that if you feel negative emotions from what you are about to read, it most likely means that you disagree with what I have written, and it is okay to disagree.
 Just a friendly reminder, that is all. ~wink~

 1) The Enlightened:

-The calm, confident, connected to God (life force).
+They have calm, confidence, and a connection to God (life force).
 This person knows and lives what they believe life is about.
-This person feels safe, secure, and rarely, if ever, experiences negative emotions, in any place, and at anytime.
+This person feels safe, and secure, and rarely, if ever, experiences negative emotions, in any place, and at any time.

-These individuals are well rounded and successful in that they feel happiness, and joy nearly most of the time.
-These kind of people are enlightened beings, or teeter into enlightenment often.
+These individuals are well-rounded and successful in that they feel happy, and joy nearly most of the time.
+These kinds of people are enlightened beings or teeter into enlightenment often.
 There is an eagerness, energy, excitement, and exhilaration about them that draws people to want to be with them.